Social Security Agreement between Australia and Estonia - Frequently Asked Questions

 Generally to qualify for Australian Age Pension a claimant must have lived in Australia for at least 10 years.
 People who have lived in Australia for less than 10 years can include their Estonian insurance periods to help meet this requirement.
 During this time (until a person has ten years residence in Australia) they will be paid the normal income and asset tested pension rate less the amount of any Estonian pension they receive.

-If you get an Australian pension and you reside permanently in Estonia, the Department of Human Services will pay it into your nominated Estonian bank account every 4 weeks.
+If you get an Australian pension and you reside permanently in Estonia, Services Australia will pay it into your nominated Estonian bank account every 4 weeks.
 Payments to customers in Estonia are in Euros.

 For more information on claim procedures and payments: